mohtashim-ali/course-project-the-basis/Progress_Report.md

 ## Questions

-1. Should we focus on backend for Phases 1 & 2, or is it better to have a fronend and a good enough backend?
+1. Should we focus on backend for Phases 1 & 2, or is it better to have a frontend and a good enough backend?
 2. How "complex" should the frontend be?
 Is a basic and simple design enough?

 ## What has worked well for our design